-2.40.
-"Tyre classification code" means the optional marking detailed in Annex 10 that identifies the category of use and the particular type of tread pattern and application as specified by ISO 4251-4.
+2.43.
+"Tyre classification code" means the optional marking detailed in Annex 10 that identifies the category of use and the particular type of tread pattern and application as specified by ISO 18805.

-2.41.
-Forestry tyre means a tyre designed to be fitted to machines or equipments used in forestry applications.
+2.44.
+“Forestry tyre” means a tyre designed to be fitted to machines or equipments used in forestry applications.

+2.45.
+"Construction application (industrial tractor) tyre" means a tyre designed to be fitted on industrial tractors, backhoe loaders and other vehicles working in industrial or construction applications (e.g. loaders, excavators, etc.) or some agricultural vehicles (e.g. telehandlers).

+2.46 NHS (not for highway service) means a tyre primarily designed for use outside of public roads, but suitable for temporary/incidental use on public roads.

 3. Markings

 3.1.
-Tyres must bear:
+Tyres submitted for approval shall bear on both sidewalls the following markings:

 3.1.1.
-The manufacturer's trade name or mark;
+The manufacturer's name or the brand name/trademark;

 3.1.2.
-The tyre-size designation as defined in paragraph 2.15.;
+The trade description/commercial name (see paragraph 2.4. of this Regulation).
+However, the trade description is not required when it coincides with the brand name/trademark.

 3.1.3.
+The tyre-size designation;

+3.1.4.
 An indication of the structure as follows:

-3.1.3.1.
+3.1.4.1.
 On diagonal (bias-ply) tyres, no additional marking;